ppurka/papers/decoding_permutations/README.rst

 obtained from distance preserving maps," IEEE International Symposium on Information Theory 2012, Boston, MA, U.S.A., 641--645.

+#.
 The subdirectory ``sage`` contains the implementation via Sage.
+#.
 The subdirectory ``matlab`` contains the implementation on MATLAB or Octave.
+#.
+The file ``check_distances.c`` contains the implementation to check whether
+the mapping remains a DPM as conjectured at the end of the paper.

 Installation
 ============